 During the course of our road test, however, the M600 went faster than a McLaren F1 in almost every in-gear increment from 20-160mph.
 That being the case, you might begin to understand why Noble sees fit to charge such a fee.

 Because in the end it is its raw, brain-mangling performance that defines the M600.
 Not just in a straight line but also around corners, under brakes, during acceleration, everywhere and anywhere.
-What we are talking about is one of the fastest cars that has ever been built for use on the public road, in light of which £200k no longer seems quite so crazy.
+What we are talking about is one of the fastest cars that has ever been built for use on the public road, in light of which £206k no longer seems quite so crazy.
+Keen to have a substantial range, there are three models currently on sale - the standard coupé, the Carbon Sport - effectively a M600 dressed in carbonfibre finery and the open-roof Speedster.

 The astonishingly rapid M400 was the final and most dramatic derivative of the M12 before Noble embarked on the M14, which then became the M15, neither of which saw production.
 The M15 did, however, provide the platform for the M600, a car completed after founder Lee Noble left the company in 2008.